govi218/energenies/README.md

 # Zebra-Zeal

+Energenies, a gamified application for educating users about their energy usage and taking them through a prosumer's hero journey.

+Singular spectrum decomposition combined with a shallow neural network matches energy consumption patterns to actual devices.

+Hardware devices employ homomorphic encryption to enable clustering and other aggregated learning.

 ## Privacy-Preserving Aggregation protocol

 The application implements a privacy-preserving data aggregation protocol from Garcia, Flavio & Jacobs, Bart.
 (2010), "Privacy-Friendly Energy-Metering via Homomorphic Encryption" (https://www.cs.bham.ac.uk/~garciaf/publications/no-leakage.pdf).
 The protocol relies on Paillier's additively homomorphic encryption scheme allowing certain mathematical operations to be performed on encrypted data.
 The goal is to compute total consumption of a certain group of households, without leaking any information about their individual consumption.